Variance Matters: Improving Domain Adaptation via Stratified Sampling: Method

 The performance characteristics of Algorithm \ref{alg2} are shown in Figure \ref{fig:3}.
 The input comprises Euclidian distances between randomly sampled embeddings of the Humpbacks dataset (described in the subsequent section).
 We use a small problem with \(n_{s} = 100\) and \(k = 16\) which allows us to compare performance with the interior point solution.
 Figure \ref{fig:3a} compares the solutions found by Algorithm \ref{alg2} (10 parallel assignments, \(10^{5}\) random trials), a commercial interior point solver \citep{TheMathWorksInc.2021MATLAB}, as well as an unweighted assignment which simply assigns each point to its closest centroid as in the standard k-means algorithm.
 Figure \ref{fig:3b} shows the effect of varying the number of random trials between 1 and \(10^{5}\), with the number of parallel assignments fixed at 10.
 Conversely, Figure \ref{fig:3c} shows the effect of varying the number of parallel assignments between 1 and 20, with the number of random trials fixed at 100.

 An ablation study illustrating the effect of each novel component of our sampling method is shown in Figure \ref{fig:4}.
 The plot shows how \(\Var\left( {\widehat{\mu}}_{\phi,s} \right)\) varies with \(k\) for 4 different sampling strategies: uniform random sampling, stratified sampling with linear k-means clustering, stratified sampling with kernel k-means clustering, and finally Algorithm \ref{alg1} which dynamically weights the clusters.
 The simulations use 1,000 feature embeddings from the Humpbacks dataset using a radial basis function kernel with unit bandwidth.
-It is seen that each component provides a consistent reduction in estimator variance.
-For \(k = 40\), our proposed sampling method achieves around a 10-fold reduction in variance compared to uniform random sampling, and a 1.9-fold reduction compared to stratified sampling using ordinary k-means clustering.
+It is observed that the gap between the uniform and stratified sampling strategies increases with $k$, with around a 50-fold reduction in variance for $k=256$.
+Conversely, the reduction from using kernel k-means rather than linear k-means is only evident for smaller batch sizes, with the two more or less overlapping for larger $k$.